Manuel Vicente: Career

 In December 2016, the MPLA chose João Lourenço, the Minister of Defense and Vice-President of the MPLA, as the party's top candidate and therefore its presidential candidate for the 2017 election.
 Lourenço, and not Vicente, was thus expected to succeed dos Santos as President.

+In 2020, Vicente was described as mastermind of a triumvirate alongside Leopoldino Fragoso do Nascimento and Manuel Hélder Vieira Dias Junior, who built a secret banking network to transfer millions of dollars out of Angola.

+Personal life

+Vicente is married to Marinela Vicente and has 2 children.